 These are fantastic days to be a synth enthusiast.
-More and more synthesizer manufacturers are releasing old glories at affordable prices thanks to the "analog GAS" and we all can realize the dream to posses devices that would otherwise be unachievable at a reasonable price (Korg MS20 mini, [K]ARP Odissey, just to cite few).
+More and more synthesizer manufacturers are releasing old glories at affordable prices thanks to the "analog GAS" and we all can realize the dream to posses devices that would otherwise be unachievable at a reasonable price (Korg MS20 mini, Behringer Model D, etc).

 By the way, we are in 2019 and, despite manufacturers efforts, features required in an up-to-date setup are sometimes missing.
 MIDI automation of parameter change (filters cutoff, VCA level etc.) are some of those functions lacking in most analog synthesizer.

-The working principle is simple: Arduino receives CC's from the DAW, converts those MIDI events into pulse width modulated output voltages then filtered by a RC filter to obtain a linear voltage.
+The working principle is simple: Arduino receives USB Control Change (CC) MIDI messages from the DAW, converts those MIDI events into pulse width modulated output voltages that are then filtered by the simplest possible low pass filter: the RC filter.

 - 1x Arduino Leonardo (or any other ATmega32u4 based Arduino board)